 Maybe.
 If you have a record for something that is no longer illegal, that is eligible for a record seal under Massachusetts law, through the Commissioner of Probation.
 Massachusetts doesn’t have an expungement procedure, but sealed records can solve almost all background check problems.

 For example, if you were convicted of felony intent to distribute just because you had a few ounces in your home, that would no longer be a valid criminal charge.

-Give us a call for help with sealing your marijuna conviction record in Massachusetts.
+Give us a call for help with sealing your marijuana conviction record in Massachusetts.

 What else could happen?

-The home grow laws in particular are also quite controversial and unpopular among politicians, and could be changed by the legislature in the next session.
+The home grow laws in particular remain quite controversial and unpopular among politicians and could be changed by the legislature in future sessions.